 Puerto Rico is subject to US federal immigration laws governing foreign workers.
-See the United States chapter for further information.

 General rules

 17 What are the rules for employing foreign workers and what are the sanctions for employing a foreign worker that does not have a right to work in the jurisdiction?